Table of Contents

 Session.StopSession(keepLastFrame);

-The parameter keepLastFrame can be used to control whether to retain the physical camera image of the last frame after the session stops.
+The parameter keepLastFrame controls whether to retain the last frame of the physical camera image after the session stops.
 This is useful when switching between different sessions to avoid screen flickering.

 Note

-keepLastFrame only works for sessions where the rendering is handled by EasyAR.
-Generally, this parameter is ineffective when using AR Foundation or head-mounted displays.
+keepLastFrame can only control sessions that are rendered by EasyAR.
+Generally, this parameter is invalid when using AR Foundation or a head-mounted display.

 Stop session output

-When the session is running, you can control the output of the session through enabled.
+While the session is running, you can control the output of the session via enabled.

-The following code can stop all output of the session.
-At this time, the session is still running, but it will not update anything (including the physical camera image drawn by EasyAR and all node transforms controlled by EasyAR, etc.).
+The following code can stop all outputs of the session.
+At this time, the session is still running but will not update any content (including the physical camera image rendered by EasyAR and the transforms of all nodes controlled by EasyAR, etc.):

 Session.enabled = false;